 Hiking to Everest Base Camp | Nepal

-Almost one year after the earthquake that rocked Nepal, Nepalis were back on their feet rebuilding homes and livelihoods, with tourism back in business.
-Fiona Harper hiked to Everest Base Camp and is struck by the strong spirit of Nepalese people.
+Fiona Harper hiked to Everest Base Camp almost one year after an earthquake rocked Nepal.
+Nepali people were back on their feet rebuilding homes and livelihoods, with tourism back in business.
+Fiona found a strong spirit and determined resilience amongst Nepalese people.

 What we'll be covering